 6pm - 10pm: Playlist by Claudia Passeri

-On the occasion of his exhibition at Konschthal, Jeremy Palluce offers a playlist specially curated for the evening.
+On the occasion of his exhibition at Konschthal, Claudia Passeri offers a playlist specially curated for the evening.

 Let yourself be carried by the artist’s sonic universe and experience a musical immersion in resonance with his work.